Introduction

 Open for

-City and Regional Planning, Master of Science
+City and Regional Planning - Master

-Structural and Mechanical Engineering, Master of Science Degree Programme
+Structural and Mechanical Engineering - Master

-Offshore Field Development Technology, Master of Science Degree Programme
+Offshore Field Development Technology - Master of Science Degree Programme

-Industrial Asset Management - Master's Degree Programme
+Industrial Asset Management - Master

-Marine and Offshore Technology, Master of Science Degree Programme
+Marine and Offshore Technology - Master

-Exchange programme at Faculty of Science and Technology
+Exchange programme at The Faculty of Science and Technology

 Course assessment